The Guide to Whale Swimming in Tonga© Tonga Ministry Of Tourism

 When Can You Swim with Humpbacks in Tonga?

-• The whale season in Tongatapu: mid-June to end of October
+• The whale season in Tongatapu: mid-June to the end of October

-For more information on the whale season and the best time to swim with whales, take a look at When is the Whale Season in Tonga?
+For more information on the whale season and the best time to swim with whales, including when is the best time to swim with cows and their calves, take a look at When is the Whale Season in Tonga?

 The Guide to Whale Swimming in Tonga(c) Tonga Ministry of Tourism